-Workers in many industries are at risk of exposure to bloodborne pathogens, and it may not be the industries that you’re thinking of, let’s take a look at the top8 industries that require compulsory bloodborne pathogens training.
+Workers in many industries in 2023 are at risk of exposure to bloodborne pathogens, and it may not only be the industries that you’re thinking of.

-Yes, it is a common thing for healthcare workers to handle blood daily, but sometimes even healthcare workers don’t protect themselves as required.
+It is a common occurence for healthcare workers to handle blood, but sometimes even healthcare workers don’t protect themselves as required.